zero-jim/Sign-Language-Recognition/README.md

 # Sign-Language-Recognition
-These are my undergraduation research work on
+These are my undergraduation research work

 American Sign Language Recognition is in the "ASL..." folder.